 - Create marketing/admission materials

-Starting in 2016, our new Middle Grades Survey of Student Engagement (MGSSE) will gather data from students in grades 5 to 9.
+NAIS and Indiana University are also pleased to offer the Middle Grades Survey of Student Engagement (MGSSE) to help schools gather data from students in grades 5 to 9.
 Data from middle grade students is particularly important given that research indicates that middle school grades are a critical time period for students where student engagement often declines.

 To encourage participation, NAIS is subsidizing the costs of participation for independent schools.
 This makes HSSSE and MGSSE a very affordable way to gather data.